Always strong and ever vibrant, yet still healing. One of the oldest, most beautiful cities in the world has been broken.

-Aleppo is more than the city you’ve seen in the news.
+Aleppo is so much more than the city you’ve seen in the news.
 This city defeats the odds of war…rising, rising, rising above.
 Aleppo lives.
 It still rises, no matter what.
 Lit up by the sparks of hope emanating through the cracks of its people’s hearts.

 “We have a jasmine tree at home.
 And sometimes, I sit on the stairs next to it, close my eyes and pretend I never left.
 Pretend I'm still in Syria.
 I'm at my uncle's house.
 All the family is sitting in the garden outside.
 And I haven't left.
 I hear their laughter; I smell the jasmine.
 I haven't left.” @womanoftheorient